 Kids don’t use their rooms the same way at every age.
 A carpet that works perfectly for a toddler can be frustrating or impractical for an older child.
 This is where most buying guides fail.
 They talk about “kids” as one group, when in reality, age changes everything: movement, mess, safety risks, and how the room is used day to day.

-Best Carpet Choices for Toddlers (Ages 1–4)
+Best Carpet for Toddlers (Ages 1–4)

 For toddlers, the floor is not just something they walk on.
 It’s where they crawl, sit, fall, play, and sometimes even nap.
 At this stage, impact protection and hygiene matter more than appearance.
+The best carpet for toddlers usually has:

 • A low to medium pile that cushions falls without feeling unstable